2ndmk2/preseimei/README.md

 You need to install astrometry.net beforehand http://astrometry.net/doc/readme.html
 Confirm that you can use the command "solve-field".

-## Get index files for astrometry.net
-**After installing, you have to read http://astrometry.net/doc/readme.html carefully.**

-You need to get *index files* from http://data.astrometry.net/4200/, and
-put them to data directory for astrometry.net (possibly /usr/local/astrometry/data)
-Be careful that the total size can be ~30GB.

-Necessary index files depend on FOV, and it would be OK to get only index-4201~4205 files for TriCCS (6 * 12 arcmins^2).
-You can use the function for downloading files:

-from preseimei.install_indexfiles import download_index_files

 ## Install
 For normal install,
 * python setup.py install